EbiEga/ega-metadata-schema/docs/releases/README.md

 ## Version Manifest
 ### Introduction
 To keep track of which JSON schema versions are included in each release version of the EGA Metadata Schemas project, a manifest ([``version_manifest.json``](./version_manifest.json)) is maintained in this same directory.
-This file lists the schema versions included in each release, along with other relevant metadata of the releases.
+This file lists the schema versions included in the last release, the schema versions that changed in each release, and any other relevant metadata of the releases.

+Each release contains at their version manifest file the schema versions of all objects.
+Whenever a new release is made and this file is edited, the previous releases are summarized, only containing the schema versions that were modified at their specific release, instead of all.
+This was designed for an easier reading without any information loss.

-To ensure that the "version_manifest.json" file is properly formatted, a JSON Schema called [``VM_schema.json``](./VM_schema.json) is included in the same directory.
+To ensure that the "version_manifest.json" file is properly formatted, a JSON Schema called [``VM_schema.json``](./VM_schema.json) is included alongside it.
 This schema can be used to validate the "version_manifest.json" file before each release.
-In this case, we can deploy BioValidator and provide it with both the VM schema and document.
+There are multiple ways to validate the data with the schema, in many languages (e.g. bash, python, etc.).
+For example, we can deploy BioValidator and provide it with both the VM schema and document.
 ````bash
 # Assuming you have Biovalidator cloned and installed on a directory above EGA's repo
 $ node src/biovalidator -s ../ega-metadata-schema/docs/releases/VM_schema.json -d ../ega-metadata-schema/docs/releases/version_manifest.json